 The District has no control over the reoffering yields or prices of the Bonds or over trading of the Bonds in the secondary market.
 Moreover, there is no assurance that a secondary market will be made in the Bonds.
-If there is a secondary market, the difference between the bid and asked prices of the Bonds may be greater than the difference between the bid and asked prices of bonds of comparable maturity and quality issued by more traditional municipal entities, as bonds of such entities are more generally bought, sold, or traded in the secondary market.
+If there is a secondary market, the difference between the bid and asked prices of the Bonds may be greater than the difference between the bid and asked prices of the Bonds may be more traditional municipal entities, as bonds of such entities are more generally bought, sold, or traded in the secondary market.